dyke15/E-commerce-sales-analysis/README.md

 ### Recommendations

-- Implement targeted marketing campaigns to capitalize on seasonal fluctuations
+- Implement targeted marketing campaigns to capitalize on regions with low sales
 - Develop loyalty programs to encourage customer retention
 - Optimize logistics and delivery processes to improve customer satisfaction